Sports & Golf

 At the storied PGA National Resort, you’ll find five championship courses that are as challenging as they are picturesque.
 The Champion – first designed by Tom and George Fazio and recently reimagined by Jack Nicklaus (The Golden Bear) – ranks as the most difficult course in Florida.
-Each winter, the course draws the world’s top players to compete in the Honda Classic, a premier event on the PGA TOUR.
+Each winter, the course draws the world’s top players to compete in the Cognizant Classic in The Palm Beaches, a premier event on the PGA TOUR.
 The course is infamous for its challenging three-hole stretch – The Bear Trap – named after Nicklaus himself.

 Shop like a pro in Palm Beach Gardens, with a retail scene that rivals the golf.
-The Gardens Mall has high-end department stores and runway-ready designer labels, while the open-air Downtown at the Gardens offers more than 50 boutiques, restaurants and a movie theater.
-Still more retail therapy awaits at Legacy Place, PGA Commons and Mainstreet at Midtown.
+The Gardens Mall has high-end department stores and runway-ready designer labels, while the open-air Downtown at the Gardens offers more boutiques, restaurants, and a movie theater.
+Still more retail therapy awaits at Legacy Place, and PGA Commons Art & Design District.

-If you prefer shades of blue over greens, join Lacuna Tours for a sightseeing eco tour or family-friendly fishing trip in the Lake Worth Lagoon.
-Whether you’ve spent a relaxing day on the fairway, shopping or on the water, reward yourself with a craft brew from Twisted Trunk Brewing Company and sip an IPGA Eldorado-hopped IPA at the taproom bar, beautifully crafted from the wood of a 100-year-old elm.
+Whether you’ve spent a relaxing day on the fairway, shopping, or on the water, reward yourself with a craft brew from Twisted Trunk Brewing Company and sip an IPGA Eldorado-hopped IPA at the taproom bar, beautifully crafted from the wood of a 100-year-old elm.

 Royal Palm Beach In Royal Palm Beach, Florida, scenic…